fbpx

 • Undefined Areas: This option will determine how the AI fills in the voids that the Displace Filter creates.

-A good baseline for these options is to make sure that under Displacement Map, pick Stretch to Fit and under Undefined Areas, pick Repeat Edge Pixels.
+A good baseline for these options is to make sure that under Displacement Map, pick Stretch to Fit, and under Undefined Areas, pick Repeat Edge Pixels.
 Experiment with these settings if you wish, of course.

 The most important option here is the Horizontal Scale and Vertical Scale.
 You need to experiment a few times with this option to make it work with your project.
 Try out different combinations: 10 x 10, 25 x 25, 20 x 40, or 40 x 40.
 This may take a while to do, but it will be worth it.
+Hit OK when you’re ready.

 You will then be prompted to choose the displacement map you made earlier.
 Locate the PSD and click Open